 London Off the Beaten Path: 8 Underrated Places in the City

 London’s main attractions are basically household names for the rest of the planet.
 The London Tower, Big Ben, the Shard, the Eye, Buckingham Palace, the British Museum, Westminster Abbey, St. Paul’s Cathedral, and many more.
-You can spend days or several separate trip just seeing all the mainstream sights of London.
-But there’s another side to London.
+You can spend days or several separate trips just seeing all the mainstream sights of London.
+However, there’s another side to London.
 London off the beaten path is a London that visitors don’t often see.

 8 Sites in London Off the Beaten Path